 Students may pursue VET Courses within Marian College, within the VET Cluster, or with other external providers, so you can pursue a qualification appropriate for your career choice.
 The Central Grampians LLEN (Ararat/Stawell) and Highlands LLEN (Ballarat) co-ordinate courses as a VET Cluster group.

 VET Programs within Marian College currently include Automotive, Building and Construction, Business (for VM), Community Services, Early Childhood, Engineering, Fitness (for VM), Furniture Making, Music and Sport & Recreation .
-Please note that VET courses outside of the school may attract extra costs.
+Please note that VET courses outside of the school will attract extra costs.